Updated on September 25, 2023

 What are Multifocal Lenses?
 (Progressive Lenses)

-Multifocal, or progressive lenses, have multiple focusing powers.
-This improves your vision at different distances.
+Multifocal contacts, or progressive lenses, have multiple focusing powers.
+When you wear contact lenses like these, your vision improves at different distances.

-Progressive lenses are appropriate when someone has multiple vision problems.
+Progressive lenses are appropriate when you have multiple vision problems.
 Bifocals and trifocals have sharp lines between the different sections.

-In multifocal, the different sections of focusing power are blended together.
-In most cases, they have a prescription for nearsightedness, farsightedness, and intermediate distances.
+• In most cases, they have a prescription for nearsightedness, farsightedness, and intermediate distances

 Where to Buy Glasses + Contacts